wb-droid/DeepLearningStepByStep/README.md

     Besides used in semantic search applications, this project is also a good foundation for Retrival Augmented Generation I plan to build later.
     This is also very similar to CLIP model that performs contrastive training on image and text embedding.

-    a.
-Build a text embedding model with "BERT + mean pooling".
+    a) Build a text embedding model with "BERT + mean pooling".

-    b.
-Build a contrastive training model following the paper [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://arxiv.org/pdf/1908.10084).
+    b) Build a contrastive training model following the paper [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://arxiv.org/pdf/1908.10084).
 Train it to improve semantic search accuracy.
     <br><img src="myTextEmbedding/training_model.jpg" width="240">

-    c.
-Then use the trained model to implement a vector database (using data from a few wiki pages, chunk by sentence).
+    c) Then use the trained model to implement a vector database (using data from a few wiki pages, chunk by sentence).
 Support cosine similarity for similarity search.

     When testing with the model untrained, the search is not accurate.